projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

      - Snoop

-If VT-d DMAR units do not support Snoop Control, then the SNP Bit (bit 11) of leaf PETs of the EPT is not set since the field is treated as reserved (0) by the VT-d hardware implementations of not supporting Snoop Control.
+If VT-d DMAR units do not support Snoop Control, then the SNP Bit (bit 11) of leaf PTEs of the EPT is not set since the field is treated as reserved (0) by the VT-d hardware implementations of not supporting Snoop Control.

 The VT-d DMAR unit of the Intel integrated graphics device doesn't support Snoop Control.
 The ACRN hypervisor uses the same copy of EPT as the secondary address translation table for a VM.
-When the DMAR unit for the Intel integrated graphics device is enabled, the SNP Bit cannot be set in the lead PTEs of the EPT.
+When the DMAR unit for the Intel integrated graphics device is enabled, the SNP Bit cannot be set in the leaf PTEs of the EPT.

 No matter if ACRN enables or disables Snoop Control, the DMA operations of passthrough devices behave correctly from the guest's point of view.
 ACRN disables Snoop Control in VT-d DMAR engines that simplify the implementation.
-Also, since the snoop behavior of PCIE transactions can be controlled by guest drivers, some devices may take advantage of the NO_SNOOP_ATTRIBUTE of PCIE transactions for better performance when snoop is not needed.
+Also, since the snoop behavior of PCIe transactions can be controlled by guest drivers, some devices may take advantage of the NO_SNOOP_ATTRIBUTE of PCIe transactions for better performance when snoop is not needed.

-The driver is responsible for configuring correct attribute in PCIE transactions.
+The driver is responsible for configuring the correct attribute in PCIe transactions.
 Otherwise, the corresponding device may not work properly.

 Initialization